 Phase 2 constructed a new two-story, 39,000 square foot addition to house the high school's art and music departments.
 The addition features floor-to-ceiling windows for abundant natural light, large instruction and rehearsal spaces, enhanced technology and acoustics, and seamlessly integrates architecture and engineering to maximize health and well-being.

-The City School District of Albany faces a criticial need to raise achievement for all students and significantly increase graduation rates.
-Its high school is in an aging facility on a campus that does not incorporate critical academic programs such as career and technical education, or outdoor facilities for most varsity athletic teams.
+The City School District of Albany faced a critical need to raise achievement for all students and significantly increase graduation rates.
+Its high school previously operated in an aging facility on a campus that did not incorporate critical academic programs such as career and technical education, or outdoor facilities for most varsity athletic teams.

-Driving the project is a mission to improve the student experience, offer new opportunities for learning and engagement, and address the ever-evolving needs of 21st century education.
+Driving the project is a mission to ensure educational equity for all students, offer new opportunities for learning and engagement, and address the ever-evolving needs of 21st century education.
 The redesign encompasses renovations to approximately 300,400 sf of existing space and nearly 242,600 sf of new construction to support a projected enrollment increase of 3,000 students.

 Estimated Completion Date